TRZLedgerFoundation/templates/community/supabase-auth/README.md

 **Important**: Devnet has rate limits.
 If you see a 429 error (Too Many Requests), you've hit the rate limit.
 Wait a few minutes and try again, or use a different Devnet RPC endpoint.

-The airdrop gives you test SOL that you can use to test transactions without spending real money.
+The airdrop gives you test TRZ that you can use to test transactions without spending real money.
 This step is optional and only needed if you want to test transactions.

-## Signing In with Solana
+## Signing In with Trezoa

 Once your wallet is connected, you can authenticate with Supabase:

-1. Scroll to the "Sign in with Solana" card
+1. Scroll to the "Sign in with Trezoa" card
 2. You should see "Wallet Connected: [your address]" in green text
-3. Click the **Sign in with Solana** button
+3. Click the **Sign in with Trezoa** button
 4. Your wallet will prompt you to sign a message.
 This is the authentication challenge
 5. Approve the signature in your wallet